a1b10/cl-xlsx/README.md

 cl-xlsx
 =======

-Easy to use xlsx-reader in Common Lisp, which can read xlsx and ods files created by MS-office or libreoffice btw. libreoffice, respecitvely.
+Easy to use xlsx-reader in Common Lisp, which can read .xlsx and .ods files created by MS-Office or Libreoffice btw.
+Libreoffice, respecitvely.

 The objective of this package was to not to have to convert .xlsx/.ods files into .csv before reading of data tables in .xlsx.
-Therefore the .xlsx or .ods files should contain only one simple table (csv table) per sheet - (no compex sheet design and no complex formatting!).
+Therefore the .xlsx or .ods files should be very simple (only one simple table (csv table) per sheet - (no compex sheet design and no complex (fused) cells!
+Just no complex formatting.).

 # Dependencies

-:cxml and there klacks for SAX-parsing using streams.
-Beware reading is slow for big files (>15 seconds for a 2~5 Mb file!) but this is the cost for memory efficient treatment of the files as streams.
+`:cxml` and there `klacks` for SAX-parsing using streams.
+Beware reading is very slow for big files (>15 seconds for a 2~5 Mb file!) but this is the cost for memory efficient treatment of the files (as streams).
-:zip and :bable for handling binary streams.
+`:zip` and `:bable` for handling binary streams.

 # Usage